Getting Started

 local cful = require("cuteful") local MODKEY = cful.enum.modifier.LOGO -- mouse pointer.bind({ MODKEY }, button.LEFT, pointer.move_interactive) -- keyboard kbd.bind({ MODKEY }, "j", function() local c = cwc.client.focused() if c then local near = c:get_nearest(direction.DOWN) if near then near:focus() end end end, { description = "focus down" })

-cwc.pointer.set_cursor_size(24) cwc.kbd.set_repeat_rate(30) local gears = require("gears") cwc.client.set_border_color_normal(gears.color("#423e44")) -- plugin specific settings config, check if such a plugin exist first if cwc.cwcle then cwc.cwcle.set_border_color_raised(gears.color("#d2d6f9")) end
+cwc.pointer.set_cursor_size(24) -- how quickly additional keypress event are send when holding down a key cwc.kbd.set_repeat_rate(30) local gears = require("gears") cwc.client.set_border_color_normal(gears.color("#423e44")) -- plugin specific settings config, check if such a plugin exist first if cwc.cwcle then cwc.cwcle.set_border_color_raised(gears.color("#d2d6f9")) end

 ---- ./conf.lua ---- local gears = require("gears") local conf = { cursor_size = 24, repeat_rate = 30, border_color_normal = gears.color(gears.color("#423e44")) border_color_raised = gears.color(gears.color("#d2d6f9")) } return conf ---- ./rc.lua ---- local config = require("config") -- config.init should go first before anything else config.init(require("conf")) -- rest of script...

-so there is no confusing blank screen.
+so your not staring at a confusing blank screen.

-Default Keybinding
+Default Keybindings

 cwc